feendrache/Godot4_msca/docs/jsons_explained.md

 - make_sound: when the animation should emit sound at specific frames
   - frames: on wich frames
   - sound: sound key to be emitted

+With all these informations i create the whole Player Node with all animations and layers. take a look at the [pack creator file](../addons/msca/packs/farmer_base.gd) if you want to look at the generator code